ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/update.rst

 .. include:: ../_includes/victim_asset_types.rst

-When updating a Victim Asset, there are certain fields that are required as detailed below:
+When updating a Victim Asset, there are certain fields that are required, as detailed below:

 .. include:: ../_includes/victim_asset_fields.rst

-For example, if you wanted to update an existing network account Victim Asset on a Victim with ID 12345, you would use the following query:
+For example, if you want to update an existing network account Victim Asset on a Victim with ID 12345, you would use the following query:

 .. code::